lidofinance/lido-content/ethereum-staking-widget/faq-stake-page.md

   - question: What is Lido?
     questionId: What_Is_Lido
-    answer: Lido is the name of a family of open-source peer-to-system software tools deployed and functioning on the Ethereum, Solana, and Polygon blockchain networks.
+    answer: Lido is the name of a family of open-source peer-to-system software tools deployed and functioning on the Ethereum and Polygon blockchain networks.
 The software enables users to mint transferable utility tokens, which receive rewards linked to the related validation activities of writing data to the blockchain, while the tokens can be used in other on-chain activities.
   - question: How does Lido work?
     questionId: How_Does_Lido_Work
     answer: While each network works differently, generally, the Lido protocols